Expressing and Storing Breast Milk

 - You can then reheat this by placing the bottle in a jug of hot water or in a bottle warmer.

-NOTE: It is recommended that you DO NOT use a microwave for heating breastmilk as it affects the fats and proteins.
+NOTE: It is recommended that you DO NOT use a microwave for heating breastmilk as it affects the fats and proteins, and heats unevenly which may create heat spots within the milk.